 The following information has been written by or (in part) as per Education QLD re: ‘Information in regards to Home Education.’

 Home Education in QLD is a recognised and lawful education option available to Parents and families.
-To ensure a high quality education the parents have the responsibility for the planning, implementing, and evaluating of their child’s learning program as well as providing a suitable learning environment within their family home.
+To ensure a high-quality education the parents have the responsibility for the planning, implementing, and evaluating their child’s learning program as well as providing a suitable learning environment within their family home.

-The following is a portion of information in regards to the application documentation requirements as per QLD Home Education Unit.
+The following is a portion of information regarding the application documentation requirements as per the QLD Home Education Unit.